-&lt;sup>3 This link takes you to a page on the SiteWorks website where you will find this document.
+3 This link takes you to a page on the SiteWorks website where you will find this information.
 See also Appendix A

 Section 5 - Inserting and Editing Blocks

 This section is needed by all Administrators as well as any Editors or Authors undertaking anything more than minor changes to their pages.